jmartinmsft/GraphSearchAndDelete/README.md

 **OutputPath** - The OutputPath parameter specifies the path for the EWS usage report.

 **ThrottlingDelay** - The ThrottlingDelay parameter specifies the throttling delay (time paused between sending EWS requests) - note that this will be increased automatically if throttling is detected"

+**BatchSize** - The BatchSize parameter specifies how many items to delete within a batch request.